devilsdet/dsa_java/classes/production/dsa_java/dsa_java/stack/readme.md

     Given an array, find the first smaller element which is present on the right side of the element.
     IP: {4, 5, 2, 10, 8}
     OP: {2, 2, -1, 8, -1}

+### StockSpanProblem_05
+    Given stocks for a week, we need to findout all the amount which is consectively smaller or equal to that amount in previous days.
+    arr: 100 80 60 70 60 75 85
+    OP:  1    1  1  2  1  4  6

+### MaximumAreaHistogram_07
+    Given an array representing height of buildings, find the maximum area of histogram. arr[] = {6, 2, 5, 4, 5, 1, 6}
+    OP = 12

+    A building can be extended if the neighbouring building height are more than smaller building.
+    A building can be extended in to building only when other building is greater to the uilding element

+    here we need to the following steps: (assumptions -1 as index before starting index and 0 as index last to left)
+    1. First calculate NSR
+    2. Then calculate NSL
+    3. Then caluclate Width[i] = NSR[i] - NSL[i]-1
+    4. Then calculate Height[i] = arr[i]
+    5. Then calculate Area[i] = Height[i] * Width[i]
+    6. Then find the maximum